 Zirconium is a silver-gray transition metal.
-It is very malleable and has high ductile properties, and forms stable compounds.
-Zirconium alloys have been applied and used in different sectors and different ways.
+It is very malleable and has high ductile properties and forms stable compounds.
+Zirconium alloys have been applied and used in different sectors and in different ways.
 One of its main attractive properties is that it is resistant to corrosion.

 It is used in an environment with high corrosive tendencies; Zirconium materials are used in pipes, heat exchangers, fittings, etc. Zirconium is also used in steel alloys, colored glazes, bricks, ceramics, abrasives, lamp filaments, artificial gemstones, etc. Zirconium also finds application in the making of catalytic converters, furnace bricks, lab crucibles, surgical instruments, television glass, etc.

 In this article, we will discuss the application of Zirconium in Nuclear reactors.